Titan Coin (TTN) Price Reaches $0.0005 on Top Exchanges

-Titan Coin (CURRENCY:TTN) traded up 1.8% against the US dollar during the 24-hour period ending at 15:00 PM E.T. on February 5th.
-One Titan Coin coin can currently be bought for about $0.0005 or 0.00000001 BTC on popular exchanges.
-Over the last week, Titan Coin has traded up 19.4% against the US dollar.
-Titan Coin has a total market cap of $453,255.45 and $54.00 worth of Titan Coin was traded on exchanges in the last day.
+Titan Coin (CURRENCY:TTN) traded down 8.3% against the US dollar during the 1 day period ending at 13:00 PM E.T. on February 6th.
+Titan Coin has a market cap of $417,140.59 and $18.00 worth of Titan Coin was traded on exchanges in the last 24 hours.
+One Titan Coin coin can currently be bought for $0.0005 or 0.00000001 BTC on cryptocurrency exchanges.
+During the last seven days, Titan Coin has traded 20.4% higher against the US dollar.

 - Max Property Group (MPG) traded flat against the dollar and now trades at $0.0109 or 0.00000023 BTC.